awesome-pro/neon-website/content/docs/manage/roles.md

 ### List roles with the API

-The following Neon API method lists roles for the specified branch.
-To view the API documentation for this method, refer to the [Neon API reference](https://api-docs.neon.tech/reference/listprojectbranchroles).
+The following Unique API method lists roles for the specified branch.
+To view the API documentation for this method, refer to the [Unique API reference](https://api-docs.neon.tech/reference/listprojectbranchroles).

 ```http
 GET /projects/{project_id}/branches/{branch_id}/roles